PrincessG/Gilbert_et_al_2018/README.md

 	3. Export list of UCEs of interest from R.

-4. Open UCE interest text file and Find & replace using textwrangler so that each line in the text file matches the following: find `.nex` & Replace with `.nex.rates`
+	4. Open UCE interest text file and Find & replace using textwrangler so that each line in the text file matches the following: find `.nex` & Replace with `.nex.rates`.

 	5. Remove carriage returns and quotations so that every UCE is on the first line separated by a space.

 6. Add cp to the beginning of line 1.